About Barr Gazetas

 Tom is an active member of The Academy of Urbanism.

-Tom Jordan joined Barr Gazetas in 2013 and became an Associate Director in 2019.
+Tom Jordan joined Barr Gazetas in 2013 and became a Technical Director in 2021.
 He is in charge of the QMS and Technical Review of all projects in the office as part of our QA procedures.
 He is particularly interested in staff mentoring and attends all of our Stage kick off reviews.

 While working in Boston in the USA, Tom gained experience on a wide range of international projects including civic buildings, museum exhibitions, commercial buildings, laboratories, private and multi residential and furniture design.
 He is currently working on commercial and residential schemes for British Land, The Mercers’ Company, InfraRed Capital Partners and Oxford Properties.